-- 2. RATIFICATION OF DELOITTE & TOUCHE LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM - [] FOR [] AGAINST [] ABSTAIN - 3.
-In their discretion, upon such other matters which may properly come before the meeting or any adjournments
+2. RATIFICATION OF DELOITTE & TOUCHE LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM o FOR o ABSTAIN o AGAINST

+3. In their discretion, upon such other matters which may properly come before the meeting or any adjournments

 THIS PROXY WILL BE VOTED AS DIRECTED, BUT WHERE NO DIRECTION IS GIVEN, IT WILL BE VOTED FOR THE ELECTION OF ALL DIRECTORS AND FOR PROPOSAL 2.